 The advent of the era of streaming, however, finally opened a road for distributing the show in English without crushing the bank.
 The original show went live for streaming on June 20th, 2017 as a lead-up to the 2017 reimagined version.
 (It's still worth noting it took Sentai two years from initial acquisition to releasing the show.)

 The Other Darrin: Hozumi Goda replaced Kei Tomiyama as Yang during his last appearances following Tomiyama's sudden death from pancreatic cancer.

 Talking to Himself: Mostly averted.
 Even guest characters or one-shot characters are often voiced by a voice actor unique to that character.
 In one example, the notoriously laconic Ernst Eisenbach spoke only one word on screen.
 He was voiced by actor Masane Tsukayama who had no other role in the series.
-At the time, almost every living Japanese voice actor, has voiced at least one character on the series.
+By the end of the original series' run, almost every living Japanese voice actor had voiced at least one character on the series.